 Thanks for visiting!

 Imagine taking a cruise and the cruise agency makes a donation, in your name, to your favorite charity.
 The cruise agency also gives you the tax deduction for the donation.
-As of mid January 2019, you don’t need to imagine.
-Just book your cruise through the Cruise for Your Charity Program at candocruises.com, my cruise travel agency.
+You don’t need to imagine.
+Just book your cruise through the Cruise for Your Charity Program at cruiseforyourcharity.com, my cruise travel agency.

 Cruise for Your Charity Program Description